Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 Cost validation
 ^^^^^^^^^^^^^^^

-:numref:`fig_physics_validation_costs` shows the the costs for different diameters according to the setup of the optimizer with and without insulation.
+:numref:`fig_physics_validation_costs` shows the costs for different diameters according to the setup of the optimizer with and without insulation.

 .. _fig_physics_validation_costs: